 Orthodontic/orthopedic records will be necessary to determine the diagnosis, treatment plan, type of appliance needed, duration of the treatment, and frequency of visits.
 Records consist of models of the teeth, radiographs, photographs, and clinical evaluation.

 During this period, the remaining permanent teeth are allowed to erupt.
 Retention and/or tooth guidance appliances may be recommended at the end of the first phase.
 Often, retainers may be used, but usually for only a short period, because they may interfere with the eruption of the adult teeth.

 In this case, it is best to allow existing permanent teeth some freedom of movement while final eruption of teeth takes place.
 A successful first phase will have created enough room for the teeth to find an adequate eruption path and prevent possible problems.

 It is important to understand that at the end of the first phase of treatment, teeth are not in their final positions.
 This will be determined and accomplished in the second phase of treatment (corrective).

-Occasionally, when a patient is treated with two-phase treatment, the permanent teeth erupt more rapidly than anticipated.
+Occasionally, when a patient receives two-phase treatment, the permanent teeth erupt more rapidly than anticipated.
 Should this occur, the parents will be advised and the patient will continue directly into the second phase of treatment without removal of the orthodontic appliances.

 SECOND PHASE TREATMENT (CORRECTIVE)

-We have found that two-phase treatment takes the about same amount of time as single phase treatment but with better results.
-To be fair, we have made the costs similar so that you aren't paying for braces twice. .
+We have found that two-phase treatment takes the about same amount of time as single-phase treatment but with better results.
+To be fair, we have made the costs similar so you aren’t paying for braces twice.

 The disadvantage of waiting for complete eruption of the permanent teeth and having only one phase of treatment is the possibility of a compromised result that may not be functionally healthy or stable, and may require preventable adult tooth extractions or jaw surgery.